cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ## Enforce externalized dynamic authorization

-Before we start enforcing policies, run the postman collection((https://www.getpostman.com/collections/b84dcc2e6d7034c02d48)) to check if all the GraphQL API operations are still accessible.
+Before we start enforcing policies, run the postman collection(https://www.getpostman.com/collections/b84dcc2e6d7034c02d48) to check if all the GraphQL API operations are still accessible.
 Once the pre check is complete, let's try to add more authorization scenarios to enforce access and authorization policies authored and managed via the Cloudentity authorization platform.

 For policy governance, we expect the admin (policy administrator) to
 * Login into the Cloudentity Authorization portal
-* Navigate to the workspace and select APIs nav item to see the GraphQL APIs
+* Navigate to the workspace and select `Enforcement >> APIs` nav item to see the GraphQL APIs
 * Apply policies at various GraphQL construct level in the GraphQL API explorer

 ### Scenario#1: Block GraphQL endpoint alltogether